Hopkinsville Community College Names 2022 HOPFAME Distinguished Graduate - Clarksville Online

 Forty-two participants have completed the five-semester program at HCC since its launch in 2016.
 HOPFAME students attend classes at HCC two days each week and work at their employer site three days a week.
 The curriculum includes not only essential hands-on training but also lean manufacturing principles and critical workplace behaviors.
 Graduates have 18 months of work experience, extensive knowledge in electricity, fluid power, mechanics, fabrication and robotics, as well as personal skills necessary for success.

-For more information about HOPFAME, contact the HOPFAME Success Coach at 270.707.3738, email hp-hopfame@kctcs.edu, or visit rebrand.ly/HOPFAME.
+For more information about HOPFAME, contact the HOPFAME Success Coach at 270.707.3738, email , or visit rebrand.ly/HOPFAME.

 About Hopkinsville Community College